telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

         [ "numbers", [ "collect", "number" ] ]
     ]);

-The `"collect"` clause will abort when it encounters an error.
-If you want to ignore errors as well, use the `"#collect"` specification.
+The `"collect"` clause aborts when it encounters an error.
+To ignore errors as well, use the `"#collect"` specification.
+Note that `"collect"` and `"#collect"` only make sense when either is the first specifier&mdash;that is, they cannot be nested in `"or"`, `"and"`, and the like.

-Note that `"collect"` and `"#collect"` only make sense when being the first specifier, i.e., they cannot be nested in `"or"`, `"and"` etc.
+#### Other Type-Checked Arguments

-#### Type-checked rest arguments
+There are functions that allow an arbitrary number of arguments of specific types.
+For example, the `SUMPRODUCT` function takes an arbitrary number of arrays, multiplies the corresponding numbers in these arrays, and then returns the sum of the products.
+In this case, you need at least two arrays.

-There are functions that allow an arbitrary number of arguments, but those arguments must be of certain types.
-For example, the `SUMPRODUCT` function takes an arbitrary number of arrays, and multiplies corresponding numbers in those arrays, and then returns the sum of these products.
-There must be at least two arrays.
-Here is the argument specification:
+The following example demonstrates the argument specification.

     [
         [ "a1", "matrix" ],